 METHODS

-Single centre prospective study in an 18-bed, consultant-led Cardiothoracic ICU, with nurse-to-patient ratio 1:1.
-During a 3-wk period the protocol was implemented with: (1) structured teaching sessions at nurse handover and at bed-space (all staff received teaching, over 90% was exposed at least twice; (2) email; and (3) laminated sheets at bed-space.
-We compared “standard practice” and “intervention” periods, respectively before and after the protocol implementation, measuring extubation rates at several time-points from the 3rd until the 24th postoperative hour.
+A single centre prospective study in an 18-bed, consultant-led Cardiothoracic ICU, with a 1:1 nurse-to-patient ratio.
+During a 3-wk period, the protocol was implemented with: (1) structured teaching sessions at nurse handover and at bed-space (all staff received teaching, over 90% were exposed at least twice; (2) email; and (3) laminated sheets at bed-space.
+We compared “standard practice” and “intervention” periods before and after the protocol implementation, measuring extubation rates at several time-points from the third until the 24th postoperative hour.

 RESULTS

 Of 122 cardiac surgery patients admitted to ICU, 13 were excluded as early weaning was considered unsafe.
-Therefore 109 patients were included, 54 in the standard and 55 in the intervention period.
+Therefore, 109 patients were included, 54 in the standard and 55 in the intervention period.
 Types of surgical interventions and baseline left ventricular function were similar between groups.
-From the 3rd to the 12th post-operative hour, the intervention group displayed a higher proportion of patients extubated compared to the standard group.
-However, results were significant only at the 6th h (58% vs 37%, P = 0.04), and not different at the 3rd h (13% vs 6%, P = 0.33).
-From the 12th post-operative hour time-point onward extubation rates become almost identical between groups (83% in standard vs 83% in intervention period).
+From the third to the 12th post-operative hour, the intervention group displayed a higher proportion of patients extubated compared to the standard group.
+However, results were significant only at the sixth hour (58% vs 37%, P = 0.04), and not different at the third hour (13% vs 6%, P = 0.33).
+From the 12th post-operative hour time-point onward, extubation rates became almost identical between groups (83% in standard vs 83% in intervention period).

 CONCLUSION